 Thanks to everyone who has reviewed so far.
 It really gives me a great boost when I read them!
 Kyle

 The next morning Harry woke up before any of the other boys in his dormitory, quietly dressed and grabbed some ink, parchment and a quill before going down to the common room.
-Upon entering the silent room, Harry found that he was the first in the tower to wake, and that the fire in the grate was now reduced to glowing embers.
+He found that he was the first in the tower to wake, and that the fire in the grate was now reduced to glowing embers.
 He started toward his favourite armchair with the intention of writing a letter to Lupin, when he saw something moving in front of the grate.

 ‘Harry Potter!’ she shrieked.
 ‘Sir is not supposed to be awake yet.
 Not until Winky has finished cleaning the common room and starting the fire.’
-She continued to splutter the injustices of Harry being awake while he rolled his eyes and sat down in the armchair.
+She continued to splutter the injustices of Harry being awake as he sat down in the armchair.

 Winky huffed loudly as she continued to light the fire and dust the tables and paintings around the room.
 Harry could hear her mumbling about the secrecy rules as he unrolled a bit of parchment to start his letter to Lupin.

 I hope everything is going well for you.
 So far the new term has been an interesting one.
 Ron’s the new quidditch captain and I’m back on the team!
 We have a new Defence professor, but she’s not half as good as you were.
 Professor Black is almost worse than Snape, so I’m sure you can imagine.
 Fleur Delacour and her sister Gabrielle are back at Hogwarts this year and Hagrid just got back too.

 Well, I guess that’s really everything, so I’ll see you at Christmas and look forward to catching up.